nakhan98/PyTakeNote/README.md

 # PyTakeNote #
-- A simple CLI notetaking app written in Python 3
+- A simple CLI notetaking app written in Python 3 and SQLite
 - Needed an upgrade from my notes.txt file

 ## Instructions